White Marble Kitchen Ideas (Popular Stone Types)

-White marble in particular can be paired with many other finishes in the kitchen to add some extra dimension to the space.
+White marble can be paired with many other kitchen finishes to add extra dimension to the space.
 Some fresh ideas could be pairing the marble with wood or concrete.
-By having one piece of marble in the kitchen, for example, the island, can push that into becoming the focal point of the kitchen, or even the home altogether.
-While using this material on all countertops, and even other surfaces in the kitchen will create an overall upscale, elegant space.
+Having one piece of marble in the kitchen, for example, the island, can push that into becoming the focal point of the kitchen, or even the home altogether.
+Using this material on all countertops and other kitchen surfaces will create an upscale, elegant space.

 Polished white marble countertops and backsplash can be paired with striking black cabinetry to make the white stand out against its dark opposite.
 Having it polished and leaving the dark wood cabinetry in a matte finish will allow contrast to bring every ounce of focus to the marble with a modern feeling to the entire space.